reidrac/z80count/README.md

 By default `z80count` will try to update comments replacing existing annotations.

 Comments added by `z80count` are aligned to the column given in the `-c` (`--column`) option (50 by default).
-By default the comments are aligned using spaces, if you prefer tabs instead use the `--use-tabs` option.
-In order to compute the padding `z80count` assumes that a `TAB` equals 4 spaces.
-Use the option `-t` to override this.
+By default the comments are aligned using spaces, if you prefer tabs instead use the `-t` option.
+In order to compute the padding `z80count` assumes that a `TAB` equals 8 spaces.
+Use the option `-T` to override this.

 Example:
 ```asm